 The confirmation of the Chapter 7 bankruptcy is generally based on a review of your petition and other documents filed with the court.
 Your creditors must have received notice of the filing and been given an opportunity to object to it before it can be confirmed.

 A Chapter 7 bankruptcy attorney can help you by making sure your petition and supporting documents have been prepared to comply with bankruptcy law.
 For example, if you have listed a debt that is not included in the Bankruptcy Code’s definition of dischargeable debts, it cannot be discharged through the Chapter 7 process.
 In this situation, you should either amend your filing or hire an attorney who can help you retain the services of a Chapter 7 bankruptcy trustee.
-The ability to choose between retaining and not retaining a trustee can be an important advantage to choosing Chapter 7 bankruptcy in Pennsylvania.
+The ability to choose between retaining and not retaining a trustee can be an important advantage to choosing Chapter 7 bankruptcy in Philadelphia.

 You can find a lawyer by searching online for “bankruptcy attorney near me” and reviewing the result.
 Before you sign any paperwork, you should meet with the prospective attorney to discuss the cost and payment arrangements.
 Every attorney and law firm is free to structure its fees as they want.
 For this reason, you should do your homework before hiring an attorney to make sure that the fee you agree upon is affordable for your current situation.